yanqiangyu/Games/README.md

 	http://www.ialogic.com/

-I have the basic client HTML5 and JS framework and need to work on HTTP server to complete the setup.
+04/20/2020	I have the basic client HTML5 and JS framework and a basic java HTTP server proxy through Apache

 Have fun!

 Steve Yu
-2020/04/19